 People come here from the west also and she has heard stories of great civilizations there too.
 She wonders what their cities are like.
 She does not know that hers is the largest of what will eventually be known as the ancient world and that this city will share mention in history along with Mesopotamia, Egypt and China.

 As she continues with her daily rituals, she is blissfully unaware of the fact that in a few centuries her city will no longer be the urban hub it is.
 Ruins of the brick walls and roads will be all that remain and it will become what it would eventually be known as — Mohen Jo Daro, City of the Dead.

 Read on for new data and latest DNA research.
 (Check out the blog Who Are the South Asians?)

 The Indus Valley Civilization

 Mohen Jo Daro, a thriving city and economic hub, formed a part of the Harappan Civilization (or Indus Valley Civilization) from 2600 BC to 1800 BC.
-Harappa, its twin in Punjab and other cities traversing western India, together formed the Indus Valley Civilization, covering the size of Western Europe.
+Harappa, its twin in Punjab, Pakistan and other cities traversing western India, together formed the Indus Valley Civilization, covering the size of Western Europe.
 The period from 1800 BC to 1300 BC saw the decline of the cities

 The Indus Valley Civilization was the largest of the four ancient civilizations, which included Mesopotamia, Egypt and China.
 Research from India in 2016 showed that the civilization was probably 8000 years old, 2500 older than previously thought, predating Mesopotamia and Egypt.
 At this time, they probably formed early farming village communities.
 They were widely dispersed, spreading from Balochistan, Afghanistan, Sindh, Punjab through to Western India.